Jane Badger Books

-Josephine Pullein-Thompson: Pony Club Challenge (paperback - Woodbury 2)
+Josephine Pullein-Thompson: Pony Club Challenge (paperback)

-Josephine Pullein-Thompson: Pony Club Challenge (paperback - Woodbury 2)
+Josephine Pullein-Thompson: Pony Club Challenge (paperback)

 Illustrator: